SunnerLi/CM-CIFAR10/readme.md

 # CM-CIFAR10

-Train & sampling consistency models on CIFAR-10
+Train consistency models from scratch and sample with 1 step on CIFAR-10.
+Code is written in PyTorch.

 Usage
 ---